brusdev/activemq-artemis/docs/user-manual/en/connection-routers.md

 ## Defining connection routers
 A connection router is defined by the `connection-router` element, it includes the following items:
-* the `name` attribute defines the name of the connection router and is used to reference the balancer from an acceptor;
+* the `name` attribute defines the name of the connection router and is used to reference the router from an acceptor;
 * the `key-type` element defines what type of key to select a target broker, the supported values are: `CLIENT_ID`, `SNI_HOST`, `SOURCE_IP`, `USER_NAME`, `ROLE_NAME`, default is `SOURCE_IP`, see [Keys](#keys) for further details;
 * the `key-filter` element defines a regular expression to filter the resolved keys;
 * the `local-target-filter` element defines a regular expression to match the keys that have to return a local target;